 • Yale University - Russell Trust Association(Skull and Bones Society)

 • Bangkok Royal Family Compound, Thailand - large scale triptych for N. Songkhla

-• New Balance Amory Track - Ted Corbitt, Olympian, creator of the NYC Marathon
+• New Balance Armory Track - Ted Corbitt, Olympian, creator of the NYC Marathon

 • Tegla Loroupe Peace Academy – Tegla Loroupe, Olympic runner Kenya